Counsellor in Whitton

 Traditional approaches to counselling usually focus on the psychological symptoms of mental health.
 This often means talking through your story and commenting on your unconscious patterns of behaviour.
 It also means helping you resolve emotional disturbance, unwanted thoughts and conflict in relationships.
 Such an approach can lack focus on your overall wellbeing.
 And it also misses the point: the brain and body are interconnected through the nervous system.
 The anxious brain, for example is only responding to sensory stimuli and stress hormones in the body.

-As a psychotherapist, however, I help you understand yourself as a whole person.
+As a counsellor in Whitton, however, I help you understand yourself as a whole person.
 And this means, helping you explore how your instincts and bodily sensations, inform your emotions and thoughts.
 You will also look at how your unconscious impulses are the primary drivers for embedded patterns of behaviour.
 Understanding how you learned your 'survival maps' during childhood.
 As well as how you learned to self-regulate emotions and whether these patterns persist into adulthood.

 Neuroscience of the Brain